 The message, “We are on the line 157/337,” was to show the Itasca radio dispatchers the direction Earhart and Noonan were following as they attempted to locate Howland Island.
 “We are on the line 157/337” refers to “The Line of Position” (LOP), an 18th century nautical technique combining angle of observation of a celestial body (the rising sun, in this case, for Noonan) with an exact time of day to determine location (25, 26).
 Overcast conditions had prevented Noonan from using celestial navigation overnight, so he had to rely upon the sun’s rising position as he approached Howland Island (25).
 Accordingly, Noonan’s physical position in the airplane at sunrise was likely in the cockpit of the airplane where he could view the rising sun with his bubble octant.
 In support of this speculation was

-the airplane should have been on a heading of roughly 78° True.
+the fact that the airplane should have been on a heading of roughly 78° True.
 The sun rose at 67° True.
-To shoot the sun shortly after sunrise Noonan would need to be in the cockpit.
+To shoot the sun shortly after sunrise Noonan would have needed to be in the cockpit.

 The Itasca radio dispatchers, upon hearing Earhart’s radio transmissions, were helplessly unable to reach out to her with counter transmissions to help guide her to Howland Island because of various radio problems between the two (38).
 Another tiny island, Baker Island, lies about 43 miles directly south or slightly southeast of Howland Island, but Earhart’s radio transmissions at the expected time of arrival on Howland indicated that they saw no land below their aircraft.